-When you shop during the holidays, follow these 8 tips to avoid going overboard.
+When you shop this season, follow these 8 tips to avoid going overboard on holiday spending.

 Set a Budget

 Start with creating a budget that works with your plan and your wallet.
 Write a list of all the people you want to buy for and set a dollar amount for each person.
-(And don’t forget smaller items such as stocking stuffers.)
+(Don’t forget smaller items such as stocking stuffers.)
 Your list might include:

 Friends and neighbors

 Once you have purchased a gift for someone, cross them off your list.
 Avoid adding last-minute impulse items just to make your gift seem more meaningful.

 Make sure you know when and where the best deals will be.

 If a big-ticket electronics item is on your list, check prices online before heading to the store.
 Some retailers offer coupons and special deals on their websites.

 For items priced around $100 or less, the best specials might be the week before Christmas.